VolcanicArts/vrcosc.com/docs/faq.md

 If both are true, try reinstalling Spotify.

+If the ChatBox seems delayed when using Spotify, restart/reinstall Spotify and it will fix itself.

 ### My HardwareStats usage is different from Task Manager {#hardware-stats-values}
 Task Manager rounds values.
 The library VRCOSC uses for gathering hardware statistics is more accurate.